Automated Profile Inference with Language Model Agents: Abstract

 \section{Abstract}

-Impressive progress has been made in automated problem-solving by the collaboration of large language models (LLMs) based agents.
+Impressive progress has been made in automated problem-solving by the collaboration of large language model (LLM) based agents.
 However, these automated capabilities also open avenues for malicious applications.
-In this paper, we study a new threat that LLMs pose to online pseudonymity, called automated profile inference, where an adversary can instruct LLMs to automatically scrape and extract sensitive personal attributes from publicly visible user activities on pseudonymous platforms.
-We also introduce an automated profiling framework called \mymethod to assess the feasibility of such threats in real-world scenarios. \mymethod consists of four specialized LLM agents, who work collaboratively to collect and process user online activities and generate a profile with extracted personal information.
-Experimental results on two real-world datasets and one synthetic dataset demonstrate that \mymethod is highly effective and efficient, and can be easily deployed on a web scale.
-We demonstrate that the inferred attributes are both sensitive and identifiable, posing significant risks of privacy breaches, such as de-anonymization and sensitive information leakage.
-Additionally, we explore mitigation strategies from different perspectives and advocate for increased public awareness of this emerging privacy threat to online pseudonymity.
+In this paper, we study a new threat that LLMs pose to online pseudonymity, called automated profile inference, where an adversary can instruct LLMs to automatically collect and extract sensitive personal attributes from publicly available user activities on pseudonymous platforms.
+We also introduce an automated profiling framework called \mymethod to demonstrate and assess the feasibility of such attacks in real-world scenarios. \mymethod consists of four specialized LLM agents that work collaboratively to retrieve and process user online activities and generate a profile with extracted personal information.
+Experimental results on two real-world datasets and one synthetic dataset show that \mymethod is highly effective and efficient, and the inferred attributes are both identifiable and sensitive, posing significant privacy risks.
+We explore mitigation strategies from different perspectives and advocate for increased public awareness of this emerging privacy threat.